 (g) Remedy.
 If the Executive Director concludes that a violation occurred and materially deprived the complaining Team of an opportunity to advance to the International Rounds, he or she shall impose an appropriate remedy, including but not limited to: overruling the results of one or more Oral Rounds; changing the Team declared as the winner of the Round; inviting one or more additional Teams to attend the International Rounds as additional representatives of the country or region in question; or issuing a formal apology to the complaining Team(s).

 (h) No Prohibition on Constructive Suggestions.
 Teams are encouraged to offer suggestions to the National Administrator or the Executive Director for the improvement of the Competition.
 Such suggestions shall be promptly acknowledged, although for reasons of expediency, they may not be addressed until after the conclusion of the International Rounds.

+(i) Perjured evidence.
+If it is proven, that a Team knowingly included a false statement of fact in their complaint, the submitted complaint may be considered as void without further consideration.

 8.4 Final Provisions